 “alcohol, drug abuse, larceny, and vandalism relating directly to the school system“.

 The immediate question from council members was if these problems were a real issue in Grandview schools.
 School administrators have reported that on the average there have been only one or two incidents at the schools per year that requires the police to be involved.
-After it became clear that the council could not be frightened into approval of the grant, the rational shifted.
+After it became clear that the council could not be frightened into approval of the grant, the rationale shifted.
 By December the message was that the SRO would be a “liaison” between the school and the police, and a role model/counselor to the students.

 Although this message of the SRO being a buddy to the students was the official line, the speakers before the city council repeatedly used the “fear factor”.
 Scenarios with shootings in the school were always mentioned, and terrorism was even brought up (although how a single cop would stop an Al-Qaeda attack was not explained).